Techno in Berlin: After the hype, the downfall? | DW | 01.07.2019

 "I think it is imperative to fight for every square meter for culture events, for open space in this city, to fight for every club," Berlin culture senator Klaus Lederer told DW.
 But politicians have reacted far too late, he added in a critique of his predecessors.

-Lederer admits that politicians can do little to fight against the concentrated power of billion-dollar investors.
+Lederer admits that politicians can do little to fight against the power and influence of billion-dollar investors.
 At the very least, the Senate now supports the clubs with subsidies for noise reduction measures.
 But this alone will hardly be enough to ensure the clubs' survival.

 There's a lot at stake: Berlin arguably possesses the world's most distinctive and lively club scene, not only because of legendary headline clubs such as Berghain, Tresor and Watergate, but also due to the constant emergence of new clubs — some of which spring up illegally.